Zyber17/Textlr/README.md

 ## Roadmap

-`@v:x.x.x` is a tag to describe the version of Textlr that the roadmap items are slated for
+`@v:x.x.x` is a tag to describe the version of Textlr that the roadmap items are slated for.

 1. Style dialogue boxes more proactively. @v:2.1
 2. Improve handling of special characters in descriptive URLs. @v:2.1